 - 200g leftover saffron risotto, cooled

-- 150g fresh mozzarella, torn into salt pieces
+- 150g fresh mozzarella, torn into small pieces

 - 50g parmesan, finely grated